You just launched your website, now what?

 It’s basically a slow and steady demise until the next big website redesign.
 Then the whole cycle starts again.
 It sounds crazy, because it is.

-By switching your website project from a capital expense to an operational one, you would invest the same amount of money, over a longer time period, get the tax breaks sooner AND keep your website in optimum shape for longer.
+By switching your website project from a capital expense to an operational one, you can invest the same amount of money, over a longer time period, get the tax breaks sooner AND keep your site in optimum shape for longer.

 It sounds like a good idea, because it is. 🙂